Byline speaks to one of the Guardian reporters, Rob Evans who broke the Spycops story

 However, without direction or protection he left his real passport in the car for his girlfriend to find.

-The woman in a relationship with Kennedy for six years initially believed his story, but informed fellow activists who investigated and discovered the truth.
+The woman in a relationship with Kennedy for six years informed fellow activists and together they investigated and discovered the truth.

 Friends of the spycop confronted him – and he readily confessed, and then disappeared to America.